amsam0/dev/README.md

 ## Creating a tool

-I recommend checking out [lib/tools/gitignore.dart](lib/tools/gitignore.dart) as it's a simple tool and you can use it as something to build off of and start with.
+I recommend checking out [lib/tools/gitignore.dart](lib/tools/gitignore.dart) and [lib/tools/rebuild.dart](lib/tools/rebuild.dart) as they are both very simple and you can use them as something to build off of.

 After creating a tool you will have to include it in [bin/dev.dart](bin/dev.dart) like this: